 Ideal candidates for automation will meet each of those criteria.
 Your vendor will then determine which automations can be built and deployed quickly (30-60-90 days from the time work begins) and support your team in defining prioritization against business results, such as increased efficiency or accuracy.

-What outcomes are expected when hiring a digital workforce?
+What outcomes are expected when hiring an AI workforce?

 Strategically planned programs with thorough scoping, strong communication (internal and external) and clear key performance indicators, organizations produce quick wins that demonstrate immediate process improvements, along with long-term economic impacts that help achieve desired financial results.

-For Susan and her team, in six months since initial go-live, Olive’s digital workforce has:
+For Susan and her team, in six months since initial go-live, Olive’s AI workforce has:

 - Logged 1,300 hours of productive work